Toxicology: History

 Folio from the Kalpasthāna (Dundhubhisvanīya chapter), from a manuscript of the Śuśrutasaṃhitā, Nepal, 878 CE.

-The earliest treatise dedicated to the general study of plant and animal poisons, including their classification, recognition, and the treatment of their effects is the Kalpasthāna, one of the major sections of the Suśrutasaṃhitā, a Sanskrit work composed before ca. 300 CE and perhaps in part as early as the fourth century BCE.
+Unlike many civilizations, records of Egyptian knowledge and use of poisons can only be dated back to approximately 300 BC.
+However, it is believed that the earliest known Egyptian pharaoh, Menes, studied the properties of poisonous plants and venoms, according to early records.

+The Egyptians are also thought to have come into knowledge about elements such as antimony, copper, crude arsenic, lead, opium, and mandrake (among others) which are mentioned in papyri.
+They carefully documented venomous snakes and scorpions, their effects, and treatments, using controlled herbal poisons in medicine, and are also thought to have been the first to master distillation and extract poison from apricot kernels.

+The Kalpasthāna is a section of the Suśrutasaṃhitā, an ancient Sanskrit medical compendium composed before c.
+300 CE, with portions possibly dating to the fourth century BCE.It is devoted to the study of plant and animal poisons, including their classification, identification, and treatment.
 The Kalpasthāna was influential on many later Sanskrit medical works and was translated into Arabic and other languages, influencing South East Asia, the Middle East, Tibet and eventually Europe.

 Dioscorides, a Greek physician in the court of the Roman emperor Nero, made an early attempt to classify plants according to their toxic and therapeutic effect.
 A work attributed to the 10th century author Ibn Wahshiyya called the Book on Poisons describes various toxic substances and poisonous recipes that can be made using magic.
 In the 12th century, Jewish physician Maimonides wrote Kitāb al-Sumūm wa-l-Mutaḥarriz min al-Adwiya al-Qattāla ("Book on Poisons and the One Who Guards Against Deadly Drugs"), which discussed the treatment of poisoning.
 A 14th century Kannada poetic work attributed to the Jain prince Mangarasa, Khagendra Mani Darpana, describes several poisonous plants.